Office of Clinical Practice - FAQs

 The first step is to fill out a Placement Request Form.

 Complete the application in the beginning of the semester.
-The OCP coordinates student fieldwork placements with our partner schools in the beginning of the semester to accommodate their scheduling.
+The OCP coordinates student fieldwork placements with our partner schools in the beginning of the semester to accommodate their scheduling as well as yours.
 Placements toward the end of the semester are more difficult to secure.

 Student Teaching